sandy98/chess-sets/README.md

 And that's pretty much all.
 An example can be found inside the test directory.

 The images where generated using my very own [Bluestar](https://github.com/sandy98/bluestar), a tiny tool I developed to encode image files into base 64 strings.
-In fact, I developed precisely to generate chess-sets.js, and it did nicely.
+In fact, I developed it precisely to generate chess-sets.js, and it did nicely.